pablo-meier/ghostlight/docs/pitch.md

 will_](https://newplayexchange.org/plays/20713/or-what-she-will)) which link up like Ghostlight does.
 But again, the whole thing feels corporate, and requires you to pay to search it effectively.
-There was a lot of talk that it would "change the game" but I haven't seen it yet.
-And Ghostlight is more about productions, people, and organizations: the works of art themselves just come as a byproduct.
+There was a lot of talk that it would "change the game" but I have doubts.
+And Ghostlight is more about productions, people, and organizations: the pieces themselves are a 'nice-to-have' byproduct I might be able to build on later.

 Another notable app is [NewPlayMap](http://newplaymap.org/).
 Some days its a ghost town, others it's got a fair bit of activity.
 The poor thing hasn't